TylerTobin-CS/AutoLabelAi/README.md

 # AutoLabelAi
-Custom built label imager for creating massive machine learning datasets
+Custom built label imager for creating large machine learning datasets

 # To do